ECCC-ASTD-MRD/gem/README.md

 To compile and run GEM, you will need:
 - Fortran and C compilers
 - An MPI implementation such as OpenMPI (with development package),
-- Portable Hardware Locality library (hwloc) (with development package),
 - OpenMP support (optional)
-- BLAS library (with development package),
-- LAPACK library (with development package),
+- (BLAS,LAPACK) or equivalent mathematical/scientific library (ie: MKL), with development package,
 - fftw3 library (with development package),
 - basic Unix utilities such as cmake (version 2.8.7 minimum), bash, sed, etc.